anhinga/synapses/regularization.md

 https://github.com/anhinga/synapses/blob/master/Extra.ipynb

-**I am also going to continue editing this write-up - I expect to be done with all this by March 4, 2019.**
+**I am going to continue editing this write-up - I expect to be done with all this by March 4, 2019.**